Azure-Samples/selenium-grid-aks-keda/README.md

 ### Prerequisites

+Interaction with Azure is done using the [Azure CLI](https://docs.microsoft.com/cli/azure/), [Helm](https://helm.sh/docs/intro/install/) and [Kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) are required for accessing Kubernetes packages and installing them to the cluster.

+The [Selenium IDE CLI](https://www.selenium.dev/selenium-ide/docs/en/introduction/command-line-runner) (Selenium Side Runner) is used to add tests to the queue.
+The side runner is a provided as an npm package which requires Node & Npm to be installed.
+A dev container and GitHub action are included in this repo to make this easier for users who don't have all these tools set up locally.

+### Installation

+#### AKS

 Using [AKS Construction](https://github.com/Azure/Aks-Construction), we can quickly set up pair of AKS clusters in different virtual networks with connectivity between.
 One cluster will run the Selenium Grid, and the other will run a sample application.